thealanberman/sodiumbot/README.md

 # Configuration
 This script is intended to run as an AWS Lambda Function + API Gateway trigger.

-This script relies on the 'requests' python library.
+1. Run the install.sh shell script.
-You will need to create a zip file containing:
+2. This will create a zip file containing:
 - slash-sodium.py
 - requests library

-... and upload that zip to AWS.
-Instructions how to do this are beyond the scope of this README.
+3. Upload that zip to AWS Lambda.
+(Instructions how to do this are beyond the scope of this README.)